natebrunnett/to-do-app-react-v1/README.md

 # Note from the developer
 ~Temporary this app requires a Mongodb to function... a quick access local version of this app is under works

-    If you want use this project without mongodb, please comment out the model imports in the controller.js files And the server-controller should recognize you as guest without ever interacting with the mongodb
+    If you want use this project without Mongodb, please comment out the model imports in the controller.js files And the server-controller should recognize you as guest without ever interacting with the mongodb

 ...Setting up: